 4. The C-GCN-SAT checks the integrity of the incoming NAS PDU, decrypts the encapsulated data and stores it.

 5. Additional user data may be exchanged using the ESM data transport mechanism as defined in TS 24.301 [17].
 Data is stored in the satellite.
 The ESM data transport messages now may include specific S&F Information Elements (IEs) to manage S&F data quotas (e.g. notification on data storage allowance or status messages forcing the release of the data transfer procedure when the quota is reached) or inform about expected S&F delivery time.
+For instance, similarly to how the Release Assistance Information (RAI) IE in ESM data transfer is used to inform the network on further uplink and downlink data transmission expectations, a new IE or an extension of the RAI IE could be defined to handle S&F data transfer and used to e.g. provide information to the UE on whether further data transmission is allowed or quota limitations have been reached.
+A new IE could also be defined to indicate the priority of S&F data, out of a few priority levels (e.g. low, medium, high) and another IE could be defined for the network to inform, possible upon demand, of the expected delivery time for the data being buffered (e.g. time left for the data to be delivered to the ground network).

 6. To complete the data transfer, RRC connection and S1 release is triggered.
 Alternatively, RRC Early Data Complete is sent if the data transfer procedure was initiated using an RRCEarlyDataRequest message.